Maid & House Cleaning Insurance: Cost & Quotes

 CoverWallet

 CoverWallet sells house cleaning and maid insurance that’s made out of the policies of its partners.
-You can choose between its basic, standard, pro, and custom plans.
+If you’re seeking the cheapest maid insurance coverage, their basic plan is a great option for independent house cleaners or maids.

 We recommend getting the pro plan because it gives you general liability, commercial property, and workers compensation insurance policies.
 But if you’re an independent house cleaner or maid, go for the basic plan.